 This happens because our audience is radically different.

-Within the Paperless Movement®, we predominantly focus on business professionals, those who feel overwhelmed by the information firehose, those who want to transform their information into actions: projects, tasks, and TO-DOSs that allow them to achieve their goals.
+Within the Paperless Movement®, we predominantly focus on busy professionals, those who feel overwhelmed by the information firehose, those who want to transform their information into actions: projects, tasks, and to-dos that allow them to achieve their goals.

-That’s why we’ve developed a tool-agnostic framework named ICOR® which is inside the Paperless Movement® Membership (you can join for free!), a one-and-only service that covers all your needs to become a better note-taker, more productive, to stay up-to-date with the latest information to perform at a peak level without burning out.
+That’s why we’ve developed a tool-agnostic ecosystem named ICOR® which is inside the Paperless Movement® Membership, a one-and-only service that covers all your needs to become a better note-taker, more productive, to stay up-to-date with the latest information to perform at a peak level without burning out.

-We won’t stop adding real added value to the world of productivity, being specialized in business professionals.
+We won’t stop adding real added value to the world of productivity, being specialized in busy professionals.